Frequently Asked Questions

 Q – “Do you perform at children’s birthday parties?”

-A – No, not for the younger children but I do sometimes perform for teenagers.
+A – I do perform for teenagers.
 They love magic and can be a brilliant audience.
 However, younger children have completely different needs when it comes to entertainment and you need to hire them a specialised children’s entertainer (in the same way you wouldn’t book a kid’s entertainer to perform for your corporate clients).

-Q – “But what if there are a few children at our party/wedding?”
+Q – “What if there are a few children at our party/wedding?”

 A – If the kids are with their parents they are usually lovely.
 I have a few special tricks they will love and let them join in whenever possible.